How to draw easy or simple rangoli without dots for our home

 Now a small rangoli designs with dots and colours

-How to make a rangoli - lamp or diya designs
+How to make a rangoli - lamp or diya designs for Diwali

 Another rangoli with 7 dots also using lamp designs in the images below.
 This design has already been shared in rangoli-sans-dots.
 Now the white rangoli with steps have been added here because it is a very simple and easy design and hence is relevant here.
 Place the dot pattern, draw the lamps as shown in the first image, connect the lamps with curved lines as shown in the second image.